YunoHost/doc/pages/02.administer/45.tutorials/05.domains/03.dns_subdomains/dns_subdomains.md

 What happens if the application is already installed?
 For example, one wants to move `mydomain.com/wordpress` to `blog.mydomain.com`.
 It depends on the application.
 Some applications allow the change of domain.
-In that case, one can proceed to the change through the administration panel Applications>the_app>change URL.
+In that case, one can proceed to the change through the administration panel Applications > the_app_name > change URL.
 If the application doesn't allow URL change, then there is no easy way to do it.
 The best solution is to reinstall the application.

 ### Reinstalling an application